zleonov/NanoHTTP/README.md

 But if you want something more?
 ===============================
 Here are some popular production-grade HTTP Clients:
-- [JDK HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html): A modern HTTP Client that supports both HTTP/1.1 and HTTP/2, added in Java 11 (incubator module in Java 9)
+- [JDK HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html): A modern HTTP Client that supports both HTTP/1.1 and HTTP/2, added in Java 11 (as incubator module in Java 9)
 - [OkHttp](https://square.github.io/okhttp/): An HTTP Client for Android, Kotlin, and Java
 - [google-http-java-Client](https://googleapis.github.io/google-http-java-client/): Google HTTP Client Library for Java and Android
 - [Unirest for Java](http://kong.github.io/unirest-java/): A simplified, lightweight HTTP Client library